In The News

 I am not predicting the Stock Market decline as it did in March, should we see a second wave of the Coronavirus.
 I am simply indicating the Stock Market has rallied for the past several weeks based on restaurants and other businesses opening back up, and research advancements from Pharmaceutical companies.

-Even with medical companies doing what they can to find a cure, and find other drugs which can help people with the Coronavirus.
-As investors, we need companies to announce good news & good future expectations in order for Stocks to rise or justify their recent rise, and I don’t think we will get that in the coming weeks during earrings announcements.
+As investors, we need companies to announce good news & good future expectations in order for Stocks to rise or justify their recent rise, and I don’t think we will get that in the coming weeks during earrings announcements from the majority of companies.
+Good news will most likely come from Large companies in the Tech sector, consumer goods stocks, such as Walmart, Home Depot, Lowe’s & online retailers.

 I am always here to help, should you have any questions or would like further details on my investment opinion.